Relacibo/hyprmcsr/docs/000-hyprland-setup.md

 **Tip:**
 For a comprehensive walkthrough of Hyprland features, configuration, and customization, see the [official Hyprland Master Tutorial](https://wiki.hypr.land/Getting-Started/Master-Tutorial/).

-Be sure to check out the [Must-have Utilities](https://wiki.hypr.land/Useful-Utilities/Must-have) page for essential tools that improve your Hyprland experience (e.g., screenshot tools, clipboard managers, notification daemons, etc.).
+Be sure to check out the [Must-have Utilities](https://wiki.hypr.land/Useful-Utilities/Must-have) and the broader [Useful Utilities](https://wiki.hypr.land/Useful-Utilities) pages for essential tools that improve your Hyprland experience (e.g., screenshot tools, clipboard managers, notification daemons, etc.).

 For more details, troubleshooting, and advanced configuration, see the [official Hyprland Wiki](https://wiki.hyprland.org/).